JayOta/Volleyball-Center/README.md

-# VOLLEYBALL CENTER - Projeto Integrador
+# VOLLEYBALL CENTER - Capstone Project
-## Site de vôlei construído por um grupo do 2º Ano do Ensino Médio - Sesc/Senac 2024
+## Volleyball website built by a group of 11th-grade students - Sesc/Senac 2024
-<h2>Objetivo</h2>
+<h2>Objective</h2>
-<p>Um site de vôlei feito para a região do Paraná, com dicas para iniciantes, e notícias para os interessados, oferecendo uma melhor experiência para quem deseja aprender mais sobre o esporte e sentir-se mais informado, aprofundando-se no mundo do volêi de uma forma mais dinâmica.</p>
+<p>A volleyball website created for the Paraná region (Brazil), featuring tips for beginners and news for enthusiasts.
+It offers an enhanced experience for those wanting to learn more about the sport and stay informed, diving into the world of volleyball in a more dynamic way.</p>
-  <h4>Visite o site:</h4> <a target="_blank" href="http://volleyballcenter.infinityfreeapp.com/Routes/index.php">http://volleyballcenter.infinityfreeapp.com</a>
+  <h4>Visit the website:</h4> <a target="_blank" href="http://volleyballcenter.infinityfreeapp.com/Routes/index.php">http://volleyballcenter.infinityfreeapp.com</a>
 </br></br>
-<h2>Feito com: </h2>
+<h2>Built with: </h2>
 <ul>
   <li>PHP</li>
   <li>SQL</li>